 In this component of the course Scientific Communication for PhD students at the Faculty of Medicine, participants write and give response to each other’s popular science texts about their own research area.
 The course as a whole focuses on developing participants' communicative strategies for presenting their research to different audiences and includes components on the scientific abstract, the grant proposal and the popular science text.
 By comparing these genres, participants are given the opportunity to reflect on how the language and structure of a text are related to audience concerns and to improve their English abilities across written genres.

-English for Administrative Staff at the Faculty of Medicine
+English for Technical and Administrative Staff across the University

 Writing in English at University (MOOC)